Over 24 years of positive leadership

 Congratulations to the 2020 Tom M. Phelps Scholarship winners

 - Matthew Dale – Eastern New Mexico University

 - Garrett Ethan Wright – New Mexico State University

 Innovation in Schools Grant Program

-Plateau offers opportunities for schools and school personnel within its Cooperative service areas to obtain financial support to improve teaching and learning activities.
-School districts, individual schools, departments within schools, groups of classroom teachers, or individual teachers may request a grant to a maximum of $5,000 to encourage innovation in teaching with a special emphasis in the use of broadband Internet as a learning tool.
-Multiple requests from the same school or school district will be considered, as long as the requests are distinctly separate and for different purposes.
+Plateau offers opportunities for schools and school staff within its Cooperative service area to obtain financial support to improve teaching and learning activities.
+School districts, schools, departments within schools, teacher groups or individual teachers can request a grant for a maximum of $5,000 to foster innovation in teaching with a special emphasis on the use of broadband internet as a learning tool.
+Multiple applications from the same school or school district will be considered, as long as the requests are clearly separated and for different purposes.

 Innovation in Schools Grant Application

 Rural public safety agencies are often at a disadvantage in expanding their knowledge and meeting mandated training requirements due to a lack of funds available from the municipalities or counties in which they serve.
 Most rural communities have volunteers who assist in both fire-fighting and emergency medical response.

 To assist with the training and educational costs associated with maintaining well-trained and certified law enforcement and fire protection officers, Plateau awards grants to rural communities, municipalities, and public safety departments (whether paid or volunteer) associated with the communities within the Cooperative service area.

 To better strengthen and develop communities served by the Cooperative, a “no-match” grant fund has been established, “Public Safety Education Grant Fund”, which will award up to $5,000 per award to be used for those purposes described under the eligibility requirements.